What Do ODM And OEM Mean? // ODM vs. OEM vs. Contract Manufacturing Defined

 Since each method has a different degree of work, the time it takes to make a product once the designs are ready varies greatly.

-With ODM, you are using existing designs from the manufacturer with minimal customizations.
-As a result, you can move fast and get a product in stock and ready to retail quickly.
+With ODM, you use existing designs from the manufacturer with minimal customizations.
+As a result, you can move quickly and get a product in stock and ready to retail quickly.
 This is one of the reasons ODM/Private labels are recommended for first-time buyers.

 ODM can take a month to considerably longer based on the degree of customization.
 For example, if you are getting a mold made for your product, you should expect it to take at least four weeks to produce.
 In addition, you should expect about 2 -4 weeks to create the product spec sheet and design files.

-With contract manufacturing, you are completely creating all aspects from scratch, which can take considerable time, including designing the product, setting up manufacturing, and sourcing components.
+With contract manufacturing, you create all aspects from scratch, which can take considerable time.
+This includes designing the product, setting up manufacturing, and sourcing components.

 Once the manufacturing lines are set up for mass production, you should expect them to take roughly the same time between all three.
 The main delays